antoniofull/thexpatmagazine.com/src/pages/blog/2015-01-18-outbound-app-social-network-travellers.md

   - destinations
 ---

 We had finally the opportunity to test the new app <a href="https://www.outboundapp.org" target="_blank">Outbound</a>, released just few days ago.
 I can say I was quite excited to give it a try as finally we can have a sort of social network dedicated only to travellers.
-(I&#8217;m personally not a big fan of Facebook)
+(I'm personally not a big fan of Facebook)

 The app is for free and is downloadable from the _**app store**_ or _**Play Store**_ directly, just head to the main site and click on your favorite store to download it.
 I tried the iphone app.